Pat Jaeger lives in Arizona near the beautiful Superstition Mountains.

 Diagnosed with Multiple Sclerosis, Pat Jaeger blogs about her experience with this auto-immune disease and how it impacts her life stating: "I don't want MS to define who I am, but hopefully help refine who I'm created to be.
 She enjoys visiting with folks and answering questions, discussing treatments, and living life on a day-to-day basis. (plumcreeksanctuary.blogspot.com)

 Pat was a missionary overseas on the island of Babeldaub, an island in the Palauan chain south of Guam, known as the Carolines.
 She lived in a small native village for a year helping run a Christian Broadcasting station.
-Sheriff Dan Halloran, the main character in her first novel, is of Palauan heritage through his mother, so Jaeger decided to incorporate many of her experiences into book four of the Hilldale Series, which she hopes will be ready for publication in the Fall of 2018 or 2019.
+Sheriff Dan Halloran, the main character in her first novel, STORM OVER HILLDALE, is of Palauan heritage through his mother, so Jaeger decided to incorporate many of her experiences into book four of the Hilldale Series, which she hopes will be ready for publication in the Fall of 2019.

 Photo by Sharon Dalton

 1) Q: What is the major theme of your writing--if there is one?
 A: Redemption and Hope--don't give up.
 I like to give my hero(ine)s curly hair because it signifies perseverance.
 No matter how you try to corral naturally curly hair, in the end, it usually stays true to itself.
 I admire that.